HOME ABOUT THE ARCHIVE DEVELOPMENT VIDEO CONTACT

 AMELIA JEAN O'LEARY (she/they/yinarr)

-Amelia Jean O’Leary is a proud queer First Nations Gamilaroi & Wadawurrung Yinarr dance artist and storyteller based in Sydney, Australia, whose work transforms movement into poetry, memory into performance, and personal histories into universal resonance.
+Amelia Jean O’Leary is a queer First Nations Gamilaroi and Wadawurrung Yinarr dance artist and storyteller based in Sydney, Australia.
+Their work is a contemplative exploration of the complex and often challenging terrains they inhabit, layering personal, cultural, and political narratives through movement.

 Since graduating with a Bachelor of Fine Arts (Dance) from the Victorian College of the Arts in 2021, O’Leary has rapidly emerged as a compelling voice in contemporary dance and performance.
 She debuted her first full-length solo, Yinarr, at Adelaide Fringe and Dancehouse in 2022, and performed in Collision by Jo Lloyd and Garabari by Joel Bray the same year.